 Thus, SAI represents the difference between the two step lengths normalized by their sum.
 We express this measure as a percentage where 0% is perfect symmetry and SAIs further away from 0% indicate greater asymmetry.
+By convention, the SAI during learning will always be positive.
 SAI will be calculated on a stride-by-stride basis throughout all walking phases.
 We will correct for SAI baseline biases for each participant and each respective training session by subtracting the mean of the last 50 strides of the Baseline phase from all strides for that respective session.
 The baseline corrected measure will be used for the remainder of our analyses.

+We will also calculate limb placement asymmetry.
+Leading limb foot placement is the sagittal distance between the hip and ankle marker during that limb’s heel strike and trailing limb placement is the sagittal distance between the same markers during that limb’s toe off.
+Leading and trailing limb placement asymmetry is calculated as the difference between the long and short leading and trailing limb placement, respectively.
+These data will be visualized in a figure (Finley et al., 2015; Long et al., 2016; Sánchez et al., 2020).

-Our analyses of behavior during Learning will focus on checking our assumptions, based on the task design and our pilot data (see Figure 4), that the mean SAI will not differ across conditions (Learning SAI mean), but the SAI standard deviation (Learning SAI ) will.
+Our analyses of behavior during the Learning phase will focus on checking our assumptions that the SAI behavior will accurately follow the target SAI for each condition.
+That is, the mean SAI will not differ across conditions (Learning SAI mean), but the SAI standard deviation (Learning SAI ) will (Figure 4D).
 The purpose of the Learning phase is to provide the necessary task practice to develop potential use-dependent biases.
 The magnitude of use-dependent biases cannot be directly measured during Learning, since other processes are active during this period—cognitive strategies in the case of the Strategy plus Use-Dependent model and Bayesian estimation of visual target location in the case of the Adaptive Bayesian model.
-Thus, as expected, our models do not make qualitatively different predictions regarding behavior during the Learning phase.
+Thus, as expected, our models do not make qualitatively different predictions regarding behavior during the Learning phase (Figure 3A, learning insets).

 Our hypotheses focus on use-dependent biases, probed during the no-feedback Washout phase.
 Use-dependent biases will be analyzed at two different time points.
 First, to characterize the total magnitude of use-dependent learning, we will calculate the mean SAI during the first 5 strides of the Washout phase (Initial Bias).
 Second, to characterize early changes in use-dependent biases during the Washout phase, we will calculate the mean SAI of strides 6-30 of the Washout phase (Early Washout; Day et al., 2018; Leech et al., 2018).
 We will also analyze the rate of washout by regressing subsequent strides onto current strides for the first 50 strides of the Washout phase.
 We will report 1-β (slope) as it quantifies the amount of unlearning per stride during the Washout phase (Kitago et al., 2013; Wood et al., 2020).